 - Purpose and Rationale

-Many individual users contact the Radiological Physics Center (RPC) and the AAPM Brachytherapy Subcommittee (BTSC) asking which of the available photon-emitting brachytherapy source models conform to the AAPM's guidelines.
+Many individual users contact the AAPM Brachytherapy Subcommittee (BTSC) and IROC Houston asking which of the available photon-emitting brachytherapy source models conform to the AAPM's guidelines.
 The AAPM guidelines are based on reports for low-energy and high-energy photon-emitting brachytherapy sources:

 - R. Nath, L. L. Anderson, G. Luxton, K. A. Weaver, J. F. Williamson, and A. S. Meigooni, "Dosimetry of interstitial brachytherapy sources: Recommendations of the AAPM Radiation Therapy Committee Task Group No. 43," Med.
 Phys.
 22, 209–234 (1995).